onlyquake/xonotic-wiki/overkill-tutorial.md

   - spread increases gradually, better shoot short bursts
   - also slows enemies down
   - can deal small amounts of damage through walls
-  - great for removing ammo from enemies, finish them off with a vortex shot afterwards
+  - great for removing armor shards from enemies, finish them off with a vortex shot afterwards

 Two more tips: